FAIRsharing/subject-ontology/README.md

 # Build

-Initially, SRAO was built from the [re3data subject list](https://www.re3data.org/browse/by-subject/).
-However, this list is neither comprehensive enough nor does it include any extra metadata such as definitions and synonyms.
-Therefore additional external ontology classes were added by our curation team until all subject areas / disciplines required to describe FAIRsharing records were included.
+Classes from a number of different external ontology classes were added by our curation team until all subject areas / disciplines required to describe FAIRsharing records were included.
+Additional classes continue to be added as required both by FAIRsharing and other SRAO users.

-Where an external ontology contains definitions and/or synonyms, these are automatically imported into SRAO via Ontofox to supplement the curation already present.
+Where an external ontology contains definitions, these are automatically imported into SRAO via Ontofox to supplement the curation already present.
+Synonyms from these ontologies are vetted and added when the synonym is sufficiently different from the primary label.
 Release files are created using [ROBOT](http://robot.obolibrary.org/) via a controlling [Makefile](development/Makefile).

 SRAO is written in OWL and serialized as RDF/XML.

 ## Tools Used

 [Ontofox](http://ontofox.hegroup.org/) has been used to add annotation.
 [Protege](https://protege.stanford.edu/) (including versions 4.3.0 and 5.2.0) has been used to create and curate the core OWL file.
 [ROBOT](http://robot.obolibrary.org/) has been used to compare, check and merge all development ontology files into a single merged release file.

 - [Ontofox](http://ontofox.hegroup.org/) - Xiang Z, Courtot M, Brinkman RR, Ruttenberg A, He Y. OntoFox: web-based support for ontology reuse.
 BMC Research Notes.
 2010, 3:175.
 PMID: 20569493
 - [Protege](http://protege.stanford.edu/) - Musen, M.A.
 [The Protégé project: A look back and a look forward.](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4883684/) AI Matters.
 Association of Computing Machinery Specific Interest Group in Artificial Intelligence, 1(4), June 2015.
 DOI: 10.1145/2557001.25757003.
 - [ROBOT](http://robot.obolibrary.org/) - R.C.
 Jackson, J.P.
 Balhoff, E. Douglass, N.L.
 Harris, C.J.
 Mungall, and J.A.
 Overton.
 [ROBOT: A tool for automating ontology workflows.](https://doi.org/10.1186/s12859-019-3002-3) BMC Bioinformatics, vol. 20, July 2019.

 # Usage and Licence